BCDevOps/devops-platform-workshops/openshift-201/rh201-pod-auto-scale.md

 We can view the PDB with: `oc get pdb`.

 That's about all we can do for PDB.
 They can only really be tested during a node drain event.
-<<<<<<< HEAD

-Please delete the PDB object when you are done with it.
+> Note to delete the PDB object when you are done with it. `oc delete pdb <pdb_name>`

 ## Pod Anti-Affinity

 Pod anti-affinity can prevent the scheduler from locating a new pod on the same node as pods with the same labels if the label selector on the new pod matches the label on the current pod.

 There are two types of pod anti-affinity rules: required and preferred.
+(You can also check it out with `oc explain pod.spec.affinity.podAffinity`)

 * `requiredDuringSchedulingIgnoredDuringExecution`: The scheduler can't schedule the Pod unless the rule is met.
 This functions like nodeSelector, but with a more expressive syntax.